 – Lonely Planet USA, 6th Edition

 Given the regional topography, roads around here are rarely flat and rarely go in straight lines.
 This invariably means that getting from A to B will take longer than expected, granting more time to admire the obvious views – with the state boasting 52 fourteeners, mountains over 14,000 feet (4,265 metres) in elevation, stunning mountain vistas are guaranteed.
-Snow is an obvious concern, but we doubt we’ll have to worry about that – while not unheard of this time of year, by being here in mid-September we’re some weeks ahead of the winter snow.
+Snow is an obvious concern but we doubt we’ll have to worry about that – while not unheard of this time of year, by being here in mid-September we’re some weeks ahead of the winter snow.

 Continental Divide of the Americas

 The Continental Divide of the Americas, a.k.a.
 The Great Divide, is essentially the spine of the Western Hemisphere, the principal and largely mountainous hydrological divide of the North & South American continents.
 Extending from the Brook Range in Alaska to the Strait of Magellan at the tip of mainland South America, in essence it, and because water flows from a height, separates the watersheds that drain into the Pacific Ocean from those that drain into the Atlantic Ocean.
-Though there are many other hydrological divides in the Americas, the Great Divide is by far the most prominent as it tends to follow a line of high peaks along the main ranges of the Rocky Mountains of North America and Andes of South America.
-As the backbone of the North American continent, the Divide follows the crest of the Rocky Mountains and when standing at the Continental Divide signage encountered on any Rocky Mountain Pass you are symbolically standing astride the spine of the Western Hemisphere.
+Though there are many other hydrological divides in the Americas, the Great Divide is by far the most prominent as it tends to follow a line of high peaks along the main ranges of The Rocky Mountains of North America and The Andes of South America.
+As the backbone of the North American continent, the Divide follows the crest of the Rockies and when standing at the Continental Divide signage encountered on any Rocky Mountain Pass you are symbolically standing astride the spine of the Western Hemisphere.

 It’s a 130-mile drive from Wolf Creek Pass to Monarch Pass, a Pass that really did sneak up on us.
 We shouldn’t have been anywhere near it.